Kludex/Kludex/README.md

 | [ASGI Logger](https://github.com/Kludex/asgi-logger) | Access logger for ASGI servers! 🎉 |
 | **[Flake8 FastAPI]** | A flake8 plugin that helps you avoid simple FastAPI mistakes. 🤓 |

-There are some different types of projects here, as well:
+There are some different types of projects here as well:

 |  Project   | Description  |
 |---|---|